tylermercer/personal-website/src/content/posts/software/write-entire-emails-with-just-one-line.md

 nice.

 [^reviews]: Superhuman apparently
 receives rave reviews from its customers.
-I can't make any claims about its overall usefulness, having never used it.
+I can’t make any claims about its overall usefulness, having never used it.
 This article is just addressing the AI feature described on the landing page.